janwilmake/x-cli/README.md

 - `xy find` to find relevant tweets from the cli and show them as numbered threads, allowing easy responding (uses `forgithub.threads`)
 - Features to improve tweets further somehow, e.g. based on relevant files, auto-tagging people, etc.
 - `xy prompt` to allow AI to write/suggest the tweet (in different ways, e.g. based on changes - cc https://tweetgit.com https://x.com/dzhohola)
+- someone like https://x.com/yagiznizipli posts all PRs on X and that also kinda works but X wants X. branch detection is definitely required to determine the thread!

 Monetisation